teeekay/cs344/README.md

 ```

+## Machine Type.

+I am looking into problems I'm having building the cs344 code due to issues with X86 and X64 in the target machine type during the linking stage.

 ## Building from a command window

 [Instructions](https://msdn.microsoft.com/en-ca/library/ms235639.aspx) on how to use cl in command window - nvcc should work from there too.

 -------------------------------------------------